Available research projects:

 5. Mechanical and electrochemical behaviours of nanomaterials for energy-storage.

-1. EPSRC funded postdoctoral research assistant
+1. EPSRC funded postdoctoral research assistant (currently filled)

 The project, led by Dr Wei Tan from Queen Mary’s Mechanics of Composite Materials (MCM) Group, will create an intelligent data-driven virtual testing tool to enable rapid discovery, design and prototyping of cellular composites for crash energy absorption of future zero emission vehicles.